 Playdough has always been a staple for sensory play and never gets old.

-When in doubt, I sometimes use a quick 5-minute playdough recipe:
+When in doubt, I sometimes use a quick 5-minute playdough recipe with non-toxic materials:

 2 cups flour, 1 cup water, a splash of oil, and a few drops of food coloring.
 Stir everything until the dough comes together.
 That’s all it takes.